 If the print engine to be connected to StudioRIP uses a Windows communication port (typically an inkjet printer), choose the right port in the Communication port box.
-Normally this is straightforward, as the port name is similar to the engine name (e.g. USB: HP DesignJet 130), but it might be difficult if the name of the port has a generic name (e.g. USB: USB2.0 Printer).
+Normally this is straightforward, as the port name is similar to the engine name (e.g. SPOOL: Epson Stylus Pro 7900), but it might be difficult if it is driven directly through its USB port (e.g. USB: USB2.0 Printer).